This Show’s Been Running for a While, so Let’s Start at the Beginning.

 We’re going to do this ‘work history’ thing a little differently.
 I’m going to start you off at the beginning so you can experience the growth along with me.

 I began my career working as a graphic designer for various types of companies.
 I focused strongly on digital design and front-end web development because I wanted to help companies transition into the digital age.

-I helped stop the outsourcing of digital creative by opening their first in-house digital design and production shop.
+As the company's first Digital Art Director, I helped stop the outsourcing of digital creative by opening their first in-house digital design and production shop.
 We saved a ton of cash with that approach.

 Cision’s brand was finally stable and it had merged with Vocus to become the biggest PR software powerhouse (dare I say…) in the world.

 After managing international marketing experiences, I wanted to apply what I had learned to the products.
 I wanted to help Cision dig deeper into the mind of the consumer and really understand how—after we’ve caught their eye with our marketing—we could keep them engaged by creating usable, captivating, and intuitive products.

 Performance Trust was in desperate need of a branding update and also needed someone who could help them bring new financial products to market.
 The opportunity to apply all of the skills I had learned throughout my career and formulate a full brand strategy was perfect for me.